HeathKang/chitu-rust/README.md

 ## chitu
-A data transmitter from redis to influxdb.
-Often used with Doctopus.
+A data transmitter from redis to influxdb.Often used with Doctopus.